WIMNZhao/TS_Enhanced/README.md

 Optional params:
 - `percent_of_libray`: Optional.
 Default 0.1%.
 Percent of library to be screened.
 If 0.1% to be screened, set as 0.001 instead of 0.1 (a bit confusing).
 - `num_warmup_trials`: Optional.
 Default 3.
-- `num_per_cycle`: Optional.
-Default 1000.
-A value that is around 100% of the size of the largest component library.
+- `min_cpds_per_core`: Optional.
+Default 50.
+The minimum number of compounds collected for scoring per core per iteration.
 - `scaling`: Optional.
 Default 1. +1 if higher score is preferred; -1 otherwise.
 - `stop`: Optional.
 Default 6000.
 Stop searching when without sampling a new compound for a specified number of consecutive attempts.
 - `results_filename`: Optional.
 Default "./results.csv".
 Name of the file to output results to.